misialq/ncbi-datasets-pyclient/docs/GeneApi.md

 # **gene_download_summary_by_post**
 > V2DownloadSummary gene_download_summary_by_post(v2_gene_dataset_request)

-Get gene download summary
+Get a download summary of a gene data package

-Get gene download summary in a JSON output format.
+Get a download summary of a gene data package, including counts and estimated package size, in JSON format.

 ### Example